0xpedrojorge/Rust_Interpreter/README.txt

 -- define new type rules for commands.
 -- define the root variable as a command.

-e) In printAbsTree.c : define a function printCmd(Cmd* command) which prints the abstract syntax tree stored in the structure pointed by command.
+DONE e) In printAbsTree.c : define a function printCmd(Cmd* command) which prints the abstract syntax tree stored in the structure pointed by command.

 f) Change the main function to print commands.